micro-os-plus/micro-test-plus-xpack/README.md

 that failed; successful test cases are shown as a single line with the total counts of passed/failed checks.

-It is possible to control the verbosity using several command line options:
+To control the verbosity use one of the following command line options:

 - `--verbose`: show all expectations, regardless of the result
 - `--quiet`: show only the test suite totals